T3A2Group/T3A2_Part_A_Docs/README.md

 <details>
   <summary> Food services </summary>

+Priority 1:

-1. This application allows the user to choose or order their food when they are in the hotel.
+1. This application allows the user to choose or order their food.

-2. It should display menu to show customer witch kind of dishes is available.
+2. It should display a menu to show customers.

+Priority 2:

-3. It will have the payment function to organize the payment.
+1. It will have the payment function to organize the payment.

+2. It will have the webhook to ensure the payment is successful.

 If we have time :

-4. It will have the webhook to ensure the payment is successful.

-5. It should give the staff or chef a message to show when and what the customer ordered.
+- It should give the staff or chef a message to show when and what the customer ordered.
 And chef could use the application to ensure the food is finished prepared and sent to the correct customer.

 </details>

 <details>
-  <summary> Booking the nearby tour </summary>
+  <summary> Booking tour package</summary>

+Priority 1:

-1. This application could show the available tour nearby.
+1. This application could show the available tour package.

 2. Each tour lane will have its own number limit and start/end time.
 Customers could book anyone they are interested in.

+Priority 2:

-3. Online checkout and webhook confirmation
+1. Online checkout and webhook confirmation

 If we have more time:

-1. Use API check the upcoming weather.
+- Use API to check the upcoming weather.

 </details>